Master of Planning and Urban Design

 Division of Tropical Environments and Societies

 Completion of an AQF level 7 bachelor degree at this or another university

 Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 1 – Schedule II of the JCU Admissions Policy.

 Academic Requirements for Course Completion

 Additional course rules

-Students may be required to attend block mode or flexible delivery subjects on other campus, and some subjects will require fieldwork that includes additional costs for food and accommodation.
+Students may be required to attend intensive or mixed-mode delivery subjects on other campus', and some subjects will require fieldwork that includes additional costs for food and accommodation.